Skip to main content

 Like the term query, the query string in a proximity query is treated as a finalized token.

-Order does not matter for proximity queries — the term on the left-hand side may appear before or after the term on the right-hand side.
+## does not care about order — the term on the left-hand side may appear before or after the term on the right-hand side.
+To ensure that the left-hand term appears before the right-hand term, use ##>.

 Proximity Regex